Priapos1004/ML101/examples/irony_classification/README.md

 ## create virtual environment for the project

 To create a virtual environment from `conda.yaml` and activate the environment, run the following commands.
 The environment has no packages for launching jupyter notebook to keep it minimal for the deployment.
 Use it for running the scripts.
-For running the notebooks, use your *experimental environment* (or clone your base environment) and install `sentence-transoformers` additionally (*pip install sentence-transformers*).
+For running the notebooks, use your *experimental environment* (or clone your base environment) and install `sentence-transoformers` additionally (`pip install sentence-transformers´).

 ```sh
 conda env create -f conda.yaml